A highly astute, responsible, goal oriented, enthusiastic, people-oriented professional, with ability

 With its release, the Vital is unquestionably the best handset that ZTE has put out in the U.S. market.
 Compared to the other two, it shows marked improvements in both processing speeds and camera quality.

 That'd be fine if ZTE were only competing with itself.
 But unfortunately, as much as I like the phone and what it means for ZTE, it isn't the best Sprint has to offer.
 Especially when one considers the excellent flagships that Samsung and HTC are selling at -- or close to -- the same price.
+Design Thin but sturdy, the Sprint Vital features a higher build-quality than the average ZTE device that comes down the pipeline.
+Though the familiar black rectangular design isn't compelling, the handset is a step up for the manufacturer and feels a bit more distinguished and deliberate.

 The phone measures 5.59 inches tall, 2.8 inches wide, and 0.39-inch thick.
 Weighing in at 5.44 ounces, the Vital isn't very heavy for a device its size.
 For example, the midlevel 4-inch Engage LT, also from ZTE, weighs 5.09 ounces and is something that I'd consider too hefty.
 This handset's weight, however, feels appropriate, and while it's physically too big to fit nicely in my jeans pockets, it still feels comfortable in the palm and can be easily maneuverable with one hand.